poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 lang: "en-us"
 ---

+### Acronyms ###

+- ACL - Access Control List
+- ARN - Amazon Resource Name
+- AZ - Availability Zone
+- EBS - Elastic Block Store
+- IA - Amazon S3 Infrequent Access
+- MFA - Multi-Factor Authentication
+- NAS - Network Attached Storage
+- NFSv4 - Network File System version 4
+- Provisioned IOPS - GUARANTEED Input/output operations per seconds
+- REST - Representational State Transfer
+- RRS - Reduced Redundancy Storage
+- S3 - Simple Storage Service
+- SNS - Simple Notification Service
+- SSD - Solid State Drive
+- URL - Uniform Resource Location

 ### Storage Services ###

-- Simple Storage Service (Object level access)
+- __Simple Storage Service__ (Object level access)

-- Glacier - For archive data
+- __Glacier__ - For archive data

-- CloudFront - Data accessed frequently is cached at an edge location
+- __CloudFront__ - Data accessed frequently is cached at an edge location

-- Elastic Block Store - Very fast access (block level access)
+- __Elastic Block Store__ - Very fast access (block level access)

-- Storage Gateway - An appliance you put on your local network that acts as a VPN connection into the amazon clould so you can access your storage as if its local storage.
+- __Storage Gateway__ - An appliance you put on your local network that acts as a VPN connection into the amazon clould so you can access your storage as if its local storage.

-- Snow Family - A collection of primary products used to migrate large amounts of data from local data stores into the cloud.
+- __Snow Family__ - A collection of primary products used to migrate large
+amounts of data from local data stores into the cloud.

-- Databases
+- __Databases__

 ### Characteristics of Storage ###

-- Block Storage
+- __Block Storage__

   * Block Storage is used on local networks.
 Accessing the data in a similar way to local hard drives. e.g iSCSI, Fibre channel.

   * AWS can use block storage with virtual machines within the AWS cloud using EBS.

-- File Storage.
+- __File Storage__

   * Here we are dealing with objects, or chunks of information.